"Now Listen to Me..."

 Rounding out a Joel McCrea triple-header this Tuesday morning is Alfred Hitchcock's dazzling thrill ride, Foreign Correspondent (reviewed here), whose precarious globe trotting assignment will begin Tuesday, November 6 at 11:30am PST.

 A few of you may have heard about my next recommendation: 1944's Academy Award Best Picture Winner Casablanca.
 This choice may come as a surprise to readers more familiar with my past articles since it is included on a list of overrated films and reviewed here.
-There is no denying the fact that this motion picture casts a magical spell and is certainly capable of sweeping one up in its appealing blend of romance, sacrifice and political intrigue.
+There is no denying the fact that Casablanca casts a magical spell and is certainly capable of sweeping one up in its appealing blend of romance, sacrifice and political intrigue.
 Besides, for those who haven't seen it or seen it enough, how are they to know if my criticisms are sound?
 This 1942 classic, one of Hollywood's proudest, airs Tuesday, November 6 at 5pm PST.

 Following Casablanca, TCM will show The Best Years of Our Lives, an incisive look into how each of three returning servicemen adapt to civilian life at home, after World War II.
 Previously, I highly praised The Best Years of Our Lives for its exceptional musical score composed by Hugo Friedhofer in the first part of a series entitled Top Ten: Motion Picture Music Treasures.
 This emotionally powerful tour de force will commence on TCM Tuesday, November 6 at 7pm PST.